The Birth of Quantum Mechanics and the Dirac Equation: A few forgotten methods from the birth of quantum mechanics

-The last notations are ordinary and $\rho$ is the probability density, $\vec{F}$ is the external force, $m$ is the mass of the particle.
+Here $\rho$ is the probability density, $\vec{F}$ is the external force, and $m$ is the mass of the particle.

-Equivalence of the Dirac and Madelung (41) equations was demonstrated in the article [35] both in the text and in the Appendices.
-The cases of two, three and 4-dimensions were analyzed.
-The way to this result passed through the relationship between the Madelung and Shr\"odinger equations, through the relativistic hydrodynamics [37--42], to the relationship between the Madelung and Dirac equation [43].
+The equivalence of the Dirac and Madelung equations~(\ref{eq41}) was established in~\cite{Real-35}, with detailed proofs given both in the main text and in the appendices.
+The analysis covers the cases of two, three, and four dimensions.
+The path to this result proceeds through several intermediate stages: first the well-known relationship between the Madelung and Schr\"odinger equations, then the framework of relativistic hydrodynamics~\cite{Real-37,Real-38,Real-39,Real-40,Real-41,Real-42}, and finally the direct connection between the Madelung and Dirac equations originally explored by Yvon~\cite{Real-43}.

+In conclusion, it is worth noting that the Madelung hydrodynamic approach has recently been undergoing a renaissance, furnishing new perspectives on Born-Oppenheimer molecular dynamics~\cite{Real-48}, spin-orbit coupling~\cite{Real-49}, and quantum-classical correspondence in nonadiabatic dynamics~\cite{Real-50}.